 As always, I encourage authors to take control of their publishing and marketing timelines and create a strategy that promotes engagement with their audiences and furthers their brand as authors.

-If you are open to crowdfunding your book but don’t know where to start, I recommend signing up for my newsletter to get my bonus Crowdfunding Dos and Don’ts Webinar for Authors.
+If you are open to crowdfunding your book but don’t know where to start, I recommend signing up for my free mini course.

-What you’ll learn in the Crowdfunding Dos and Don’ts Webinar
+What you’ll learn in the free mini course

 - What every book’s crowdfunding campaign needs to be successful